BeraPaw/berapaw-rfa-testnet/README.md

 # BeraPaw RFA testnet allocation
 A total of 1,035 addresses were submited to Berachain for testnet RFA allocation.
-This list was submited a long time ago, this means that is immutable.
-We can't change it so don't bother asking.
+This list was submited a long time ago, this means that is immutable (**WE CAN'T CHANGE IT SO DON'T BOTHER ASKING**).
 List was sybil filtered by our internal intelligence.
 If your address is not on the list you're probably a sybil.

 ## Criteria